 The Simple Secret to Good Oral Health and Preventing Systemic Disease

-Don’t let the celebrity endorsements and internet buzz fool you—the alkaline diet isn’t a fad!
+Don’t let the celebrity endorsements and internet buzz fool you—the alkaline diet isn’t a fad.
+Check out the reasons why alkaline diet and oral health go hand in hand.

 The alkaline diet is a trend that has become increasingly popular over the past few years.
 But don’t let the celebrity endorsements and internet buzz fool you—it isn’t a fad diet.
 Numerous research studies support the health benefits of choosing alkalinizing over acidifying foods.